Duncan Phyfe: Major exhibitions and collections

 On 15 October 1922, the Metropolitan Museum of Art opened to the public "Furniture from the Workshop of Duncan Phyfe", the first exhibition ever held in an art museum on the work of a single cabinetmaker.
 Ninety years later and only for the second time in history, a major retrospective on this iconic American craftsman and his furniture was again on view from 20 December 2011 – 6 May 2012, under the title "Duncan Phyfe: Master Cabinetmaker in New York".

 Another exhibition took place at the Museum of Fine Arts, Houston from 24 June – 9 September 2012.

 Duncan Phyfe's furniture can be admired in the White House Green Room, Edgewater, Roper House and especially at Millford Plantation, owned by the Classical American Homes Preservation Trust.
 His furniture appears in many museums and private collections as well.

 In popular culture

+Phyfe’s artistry has continued to resonate with collectors and creative communities throughout the 20th and 21st centuries.
+This can be seen through popular culture references to his craftsmanship, the high esteem in which it is held, and the cultural cachet it confers.
+Examples of such references include the following:

 Karl Shapiro refers to the fly's leg as "the fine leg of a Duncan-Phyfe," in his poem "The Fly".

 Likewise, in one of the passages of the novel Tender is the Night by F. Scott Fitzgerald, he wrote: "She wept all over a set that cost a fortune, in a Duncan Phyfe dining-room...".

 Similarly, in her novel Jazz, Toni Morrison refers to Phyfe: “after they’d eaten they rolled cigarettes and settled down on the curb as though it were a Duncan Phyfe.”

 In the Summer episode of Gilmore Girls: A Year in the Life, Rory notes that Emily's living room table is a Duncan Phyfe.

+In the episode A Plaque for Mayberry on The Andy Griffith Show, the character Barney Fife thinks he is related to Duncan Phyfe.